-One of the bigger issues with credit occurs when people use credit cards to purchase items that they otherwise would not be able to afford.
-Credit cards are essentially an unsecured loan from a bank that allows people to purchase goods and services and pay later.
-Between credit card fees and interest rates that can reach above 20%, it can be very easy for people to dig themselves a financial hole that they can’t reasonably expect to escape.
-The best way to use a credit card is to pay the balance in full each billing cycle — this allows you to use the card interest free for about a month.
+Credit cards are essentially an unsecured loan from a bank that allows you to purchase things now and pay later.
+Beware of high credit card fees and interest rates on credit cards because it can be very easy to get into unmanageable debt.
+The best way to use a credit card is to pay off the entire balance each month.

 Credit cards do have some benefits — they are very useful when making online purchases, for example.
 Others also have reward programs that offer free airline tickets, cash back, and other perks.
-Additionally, paying in full monthly on a credit report is a great way to improve your credit score.
+Additionally, showing on time credit card payments on a credit report is a great way to improve your credit score.

 Before applying for a card, check the Annual Percentage Rate (APR) and make sure you know the long-term interest rate.
 Banks often offer a low introductory rate that is significantly lower than the eventual rate.

-Auto and home loans work a bit differently from unsecured credit.
+Auto and home loans work a bit differently from credit cards.
 In order to purchase these big-ticket items, you generally have to make a "down payment" meaning that you have to pay a certain percentage of the cost of the home or auto.
-Most lenders prefer that you make at least a 20% down payment, but many lenders will accept far less.
-For these types of loans, the auto or home is generally pledged as collateral.
+For these types of loans, the car or home is generally pledged as collateral.
 This means that if you fail to make payments, the lender is permitted to repossess the car or foreclose on your home.
 If your car is repossessed, you may have to pay the full balance on the loan, plus storage and towing, in order to get it back.
-Most lenders are willing to work with borrowers on home loans, known as mortgages, as long as they believe your situation is temporary and that you are acting in good faith.
+Most lenders are willing to work with borrowers on home mortgages, as long as they believe your situation is temporary and that you are acting in good faith.
 If you end up in this situation, it is best to call your lender and attempt to work out a payment arrangement plan.